-Lastly, defendants argue that the premises liability claim should be dismissed for failure to prove the element of causation.
+Lastly, defendants argue that the premises-liability claim should be dismissed for failure to prove the element of causation.

-As previously noted, one element of negligence that a plaintiff must prove in a premises liability action is that the defendant's breach of a duty caused the plaintiff's injuries.
+As previously noted, one element of negligence that a plaintiff must prove in a premises-liability action is that the defendant's breach of a duty caused the plaintiff's injuries.
 See Benton, 270 Mich App at 440.
 For this analysis, "two causation concepts work in tandem."
-Estate of Taylor by Taylor v Univ Physician Group, 329 Mich App 268, 278; 941 NW2d 672, 677 (2019).
+Taylor Estate v Univ Physician Group, 329 Mich App 268, 278; 941 NW2d 672 (2019).

-First, a plaintiff must demonstrate that 'but for' the defendant's negligence, the plaintiff's injury would not have occurred.
-Once a plaintiff produces the factual support establishing a logical sequence of cause and effect, the plaintiff must also come forward with evidence supporting that the actual cause was proximate, meaning that it created a foreseeable risk of the injury the plaintiff suffered.
-[Id.]
+First, a plaintiff must demonstrate that "but for" the defendant's negligence, the plaintiff's injury would not have occurred.
+Once a plaintiff produces the factual support establishing a logical sequence of cause and effect, the plaintiff must also come forward with evidence supporting that the actual cause was proximate,